Shadlith/Data-Mining-Project-1-Classification/README.md

 ```

 ### **Note:**
-- Must have python, tensorflow, and scikit learn installed on system.
+- Must have python, tensorflow, and scikit-learn installed on system.